 You combine that with its history and the fact that many of the surrounding districts are equally popular with tourists and you’ll start to realize what a multifaceted destination this truly is.

-Stay in Lima Centre if you are interested in the history of the city, you enjoy shopping, you don’t plan on hiring a car, you want to be surrounded by many of the other top districts in the city, you want a diverse range of shops and restaurants, you want a variety of things to do on your trip.
+Stay in Lima Centre if you’re looking for more budget accommodation options; you are interested in the history of the city, you enjoy shopping, you don’t plan on hiring a car;

 Best places to stay in Lima Centre: